Dialpad LogoDialpad Logo Icon

 4. Consider an outsider’s opinion

-Sometimes, an outside expert can help clarify ideas and pinpoint the strengths and weaknesses of ideas.
+Sometimes, an outside expert can help clarify ideas and identify your strengths and weaknesses of ideas.
 (That's why we all love hiring agencies, right?)

 The advantage of an outside expert is that they aren't a part of your group dynamic and aren't prone to the types of rationalizations that may become second nature to an in-house team.
 Ultimately, the value in having these agencies lies in their willingness—and really, it's their responsibility—to express alternative or unpopular viewpoints.